Minahil-18/Unseen-Journey-Quest/README.md

 # Unseen-Journey-Quest

 ## Introduction
-Welcome to **Game Title**!
+Welcome to **Unseen-Journey-Quest Game**!
 This is an engaging adventure game where players navigate through a grid, collect coins, and solve puzzles to reach the exit.
 With varying difficulty levels, players can enjoy a challenging experience while honing their problem-solving skills.

 ## Key Features and Game Mechanics
 - **Grid-based Navigation**: Move through a 10x10 grid filled with obstacles and treasures.